 By Michael Ormsby

-Over 700,000 people take the GED® test each year… not surprising, considering that 39 million American adults lack a high school diploma and need to get a GED diploma to move forward to better jobs or higher education.
-But almost half of GED candidates fail the tests on their first try.
+More than 700,000 people take the GED® test each year; this is not surprising, considering that 39 million American adults lack a high school diploma and need to get a GED certificate to move forward to better jobs or higher education.
+But almost half of GED certificate candidates fail the tests on their first try.
 Why?
 The key is critical thinking.

 500,000 People Will Pass the GED This Year.